 Carefully measure the distance from the centre of the appliance flue outlet to the edge of the finished outside wall (dimension X).
-Add 45mm to dimension X to give you Dimension Y (see fig 7A).
-Measure dimension Y from the terminal end of the concentric flue pipe and cut off the excess ensuring any burrs are removed.
+Add 65mm to dimension X to give you dimension Y (see fig 7A).
+Measure dimension Y from the terminal end of the concentric flue pipe and cut off the excess from the 100mm pipe ensuring any burrs are removed.
+Using the cut-off piece of 100mm pipe as a guide, mark and cut the same length of pipe from the inner 60mm pipe (the 60mm should always project past the 100mm pipe by 30mm).
 Pass the concentric flue pipe through the previously drilled hole.
 Fit the flue bend to the boiler flue outlet and insert the concentric flue pipe into the flue bend ensuring the correct seal is made.

-Using the clamp, gasket, and screws supplied, secure the flue bend to the appliance flue spigot.
-The 60mm M & F adaptor (supplied with the flue kit) should be discarded.
+Using the clamps, gaskets, and screws supplied, secure the flue bend to the appliance flue spigot and the flue terminal.